jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 ### 1.1 Purpose
 This document provides a comprehensive architectural overview of the system, using a number of different architectural views to depict different aspects of the system.
 It is intended to capture and convey the significant architectural decisions which have been made on the system.

-[This section defines the role or purpose of the Software Architecture Document, in the overall project documentation, and briefly describes the structure of the document.
-The specific audiences for the document is identified, with an indication of how they are expected to use the document.]

 ### 1.2 Scope
-[A brief description of what the Software Architecture Document applies to; what is affected or influenced by this document.]

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |